 - We are unable to give feedback on individual entries or on the results of the competition — the judges’ decisions are final.

-- Results (within 2 months approximately) will be emailed or posted to all contestants and published on this Web site and with the 2019 Cheltenham Poetry Festival.
+- Results will be emailed or posted to all contestants by 30 March 2020 and published on this Web site and at the 2020 Cheltenham Poetry Festival.